0xprinc/checks-while-hacks/README.md

 40. Better to have a view function or the return variable of the deposit function so that the user know how much they will receive.
 They don't have to calculate by themselves and something unexpected don't happen.
 41. `Just-In-Time` is actually doing a transaction not just before but `just before`, which means that the transaction should be just before the transaction of the victim.
 This can be used during the distribution of the yield to the LPs on the basis of their percent share in the pool.
 If a whale deposits a very big amount in the pool Just-in-Time before the distribution reward called by the owner, then the whale will have the great yield.
 But he don't deserve it since his tokens are never used by the protocol to earn the yield.
 Now, after receiving the yield, he just takes out his liquidity from the pool.
 42. Exchanging tokens is not always straight forward(A 🔄 B) either due to lack of the pool between them, or due to the minimization of the overall fees for the exchange(so can go through different path e.g. A 🔄 D 🔄 B), so any protocol fixing a path or the fees will cause a vulnerability.
+43. `FlashLoan` can be related to a `zero duration loan in borrowing and lending protocol` if the interest amount is starts from zero, but the collateral will be required to take the loan.
+44. Always take care of the dust amount as it can make the equality to inequality and also makes the system DOS while playing around the corners of the inequality.
+[Example](https://twitter.com/0xprinc/status/1691053853050085376)
+45. The receiver of the collateral should not be always same as the recepient of the collateral or not always be specified by the one who pays the loan as this will make any person to pay the debt and take away the collateral as the collateral contains more value.

 ## After Transaction
 1. The transaction data can be seen by anyone reading the mempool, so don't use things like password in the transactions.